cloudstax/firecamp/docs/architect/README.md

 While, some services, such as Redis and Consul, do not work with the DNS name, instead, they require the static IP for each member.
 To run this kind of services, a static IP needs to be binded to the container of one service member.

 # Design Considerations
+The stability is always the most important thing for a stateful service.
+The top 3 goals of FireCamp are stability, ease of use and performance.
 FireCamp follows below design principles.

 1. **Self-Manage.**
 The stateful services should be easy to set up, manage and scale.